Here is a review of two of his books that clearly show his deep attachment to India.

 This group has long been living around the human family.
 Speedy describes himself and his friends in terms of human nature and human actions or the opposite of it.

-Some of the wisest and humorous quotes coming out of Speedy’s mouth are the lifeline of this story.
+Some of the wisest and most humorous quotes coming out of Speedy’s mouth are the lifeline of this story.

 He sets this tone at the beginning of the story by saying ‘Early to bed and early to rise makes a crow healthy, wealthy, and wise.’